turbonomic/tbutil/docs/K8S/HOTWARM.md

 # TBUtil Hot/Warm Standby Pod

+**NOTE: Please dont use this version of the HOTWARM TbUtil pod .. it is a work in progress**

 | Label          | Value       |
 | -------------- | ----------- |
 | Date           | 26 Jul 2021 |